oleg-nykolyn/xyz/README.md

 ## Building the Docker Image

-Build the Docker image with the specified tag 'xyz':
+Build the Docker image with:

 ```bash
 docker build -t xyz .